jlcarrascof/Booking-React-Clone/README.md

 # Booking-React-Clone
-Reservation system using the MEAN stack.
+Reservation system using the MERN stack.